KCS-LLC/Arcane-Ascension-Puzzle-Spires/Game_Design_Document.md

 ## 9. Art & Sound

 *   **Art Style:** A clean, anime-inspired art style that matches the book covers.
 Gem designs should be clear and distinct.
 Spell effects should be flashy and satisfying.

 *   **Sound:** Magical and orchestral soundtrack.
 Satisfying sound effects for gem matches, spell casts, and impacts.

+## 10. Heir and Family Management System

+This system introduces a long-term strategic and economic layer to the game, making the management of the house as important as the adventures in the spire.

+*   **Living Family Members:** The house is not just an abstract entity but is composed of living family members.
+The player will track all relatives, each of whom contributes to or drains the family's resources.

+*   **Careers and Income:** Each non-adventuring family member will have a job or career (e.g., merchant, politician, scholar).
+These careers will generate a steady stream of income for the house, which is crucial for paying upkeep and funding spire runs.

+*   **Upkeep Costs:** Every family member, including the active heir, will have an upkeep cost.
+This creates a constant financial pressure that must be managed through income from careers and loot from the spire.

+*   **Heir Retirement:** When an heir successfully completes their adventuring career (either by choice after a number of successful runs or by reaching a certain age), they retire.

+*   **Post-Adventure Careers:** Upon retirement, the player can choose a new career for the former heir.
+The available careers and their effectiveness will be determined by the skills and attunements the heir gained while adventuring.

+    *   *Example:* An heir who mastered the Elementalist and Diviner attunements might become a powerful "Magical Forecaster," generating significant income.
+An heir who focused on defense and physical combat might become a "City Guard Captain," providing a smaller income but reducing the house's overall upkeep costs.

+*   **Strategic Depth:** This system encourages players to think about the long-term consequences of their heir's development, balancing short-term gains in the spire with the long-term economic prosperity of their family.